uviclibraries/rstudio/basics-0.md

     ‘vector1’ containing the elements ‘value1’ and ‘value2’ as separate
     items in a sequence, not as a single merged item.

   - A value in a vector can be accessed by using square brackets and its index (the value’s place in the vector), where **1** is the first index.

     - `vector1[1]` will output: ‘value1’

 <br>

-As you might have seen if you tested the help() function by looking up information on vectors, you will know that <!--check its output--> many functions and operations in R are designed to work naturally with vectors.
+Many functions and operations in R are designed to work naturally with vectors.

 <br>

 <div class="task-box" markdown="1">

-⭐ <u>Task 1.2-1</u>
+⭐ <u>Task 3.3-1</u>

 **Create a vector.**